ehorvat1/NES-MEP-Reader/README.md

 # NES-MEP-Reader
 Now based on amsreader-firmware Rev, 2.2.17. (from 5th Mai 2023)

 So it features: WebUI with new design.
-Works offline now.
+WebUI componenst are now selectable in config page.
+WebUI works also offline (in AP mode) now.
 Fixed cost / kWh .Last Month info.

 From my side: Fallback to Wifi AP can make AP button obsolete.
 1hour plot.
 Additional Meter Info on status page.